versity/scoutfs-kmod-dev/README.md

 # Current Status

-**Initial Alpha Open Source Release**
+**Alpha Open Source Development**

 scoutfs is under heavy active development.
-We're releasing before it's completely polished to give the community an opportunity to affect the design and implementation.
-Nothing is cast in stone.
+We're developing it in the open to give the community an opportunity to affect the design and implementation.

 The core architectural design elements are in place.
 Much surrounding functionality hasn't been implemented.
 It's appropriate for early